hashicorp/terraform-provider-kubernetes/website/docs/r/env.html.markdown

 layout: "kubernetes"
 page_title: "Kubernetes: kubernetes_env"
 description: |-
-  The resource provides mechanisms to inject containers with environment variables that are managed specifically by Terraform.
+  This resource provides a way to manage environment variables in resources that were created outside of Terraform.
 ---

 # kubernetes_env

-The resource provides mechanisms to inject containers with environment variables that are managed specifically by Terraform.
+This resource provides a way to manage environment variables in resources that were created outside of Terraform.
+This resource provides functionality similar to the `kubectl set env` command.

 ## Example Usage